13 Car Dealer Tricks You’ll Wish You Knew Sooner

 Know the value of extras

 “Buy your protection products outside the dealership for the highest quality, maximum flexibility and lowest pricing.
-And don’t waste money on products like fabric protection or VIN etching—a can of stain repellent and a $30 DIY etching kit work just as well, and don’t cost hundreds of dollars.” —Sonia Steinway, President, Outside Financial
+And don’t waste money on products like fabric protection or VIN etching—a can of stain repellent and a $30 DIY etching kit work just as well, and don’t cost hundreds of dollars.” —Sonia Steinway

 Beware of extended warranties

 “Dealers purchase these from the manufacturer and then jack up the price when selling to you.
 Anything over $300 is just straight cash in their pockets.
-Negotiate their price or buy directly from the manufacturer.” —Travis Johnson, author of The Comprehensive Car Buying Guide
+Negotiate their price or buy directly from the manufacturer.” —Travis Johnson

 Don’t go it alone

-“If you’re buying a car from an online marketplace, make sure to meet the seller in a public place and bring along a friend or family member to always be safe.” —Valerie Coleman, National Sales Director, mobile marketplace, 5miles
+“If you’re buying a car from an online marketplace, make sure to meet the seller in a public place and bring along a friend or family member to always be safe.” —Valerie Coleman

-Next, find out how much car dealers make on the sale of a new car.
+Now that you know these common car dealer tricks, find out how much dealers really make on the sale of a new car.